Taneelkins/TweenPlus/README.md

 <br>

 # 🌟 More capabilities!
-With all the features of TweenService, and many new and amazing features:
+With all the features of TweenService,<br>
+and many new and amazing features:
 - [Attributes](https://create.roblox.com/docs/scripting/attributes) support.
 - Advanced properties: